Car Accident While Pregnant in NC: Medical and Legal Guide

 - Premature delivery costs -- the full cost of an early delivery and any surgical intervention

-- NICU costs -- neonatal intensive care for a premature baby can run $3,000 to $5,000 per day, sometimes for weeks or months
+- NICU costs -- neonatal intensive care for a premature baby typically runs $3,000 to $5,000 per day at NC hospitals; Level IV NICU for ventilator-dependent infants can reach $15,000 per day or more

 - Long-term developmental costs -- if the baby suffers lasting effects from premature birth or birth injury